 - Urinary tract symptoms may also be associated with STIs.

-This depends on the underlying cause and may range from a course of antibiotics to removal of a bladder neoplasm.
+This depends on the underlying cause and may range from medications such as a course of antibiotics to surgery.

 This is a clinical syndrome with one or more of the following: